kens-visuals/social-media-dashboard/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Social Media Dashboard with Theme Switcher Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Social Media Dashboard with Theme Switcher Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).

 ## Table of contents